theupdateframework/pep-on-pypi-with-tuf/README.rst

 use something like a "mark-and-sweep" algorithm to delete sufficiently old consistent snapshots: in order to preserve the latest consistent snapshot, PyPI would walk objects beginning from the root (*timestamp*) of the latest consistent snapshot, mark all visited objects, and delete all unmarked objects.
 The last few consistent snapshots may be preserved in a similar fashion.
-Deleting a consistent snapshot will cause clients to see nothing thereafter but HTTP 404 responses to any request for a file in that consistent snapshot.
-Clients SHOULD then retry their requests with the latest consistent snapshot.
+Deleting a consistent snapshot will cause clients to see nothing except HTTP 404 responses to any request for a file within that consistent snapshot.
+Clients SHOULD then retry (as before) their requests with the latest consistent snapshot.

 All clients, such as pip using the TUF protocol, MUST be modified to download